almedaria/bullsandcows-react/README.md

 # Getting Started with Create React App

-#Acccess the game at https://almedaria.github.io/bullsandcows-react/
-#this is still an on going project - not yet mobile responsive
+Acccess the game at https://almedaria.github.io/bullsandcows-react/.
+This is still an on going project and not yet mobile responsive.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).